darshanxyz/Tweet-opinion-and-popularity/README.md

 # Tweet-opinion-and-popularity
-It's got tweets and makes the machine analyse them.
+It deals with tweets and makes the machine analyse them.
 Nothing much.